akkana/FeedViewer/README.md

 ## To Do

 - Taps below or above WebView shouldn't cause scrolling
-- Tapping on named anchors then scrolls to top
+- Set chrome colors, especially for menu: the default is unreadable dark grey on black.
 - Allow font resizing